samvasta/PIGS/README.md

 ## The IGenerator interface

 ## Run Modes
-PIGS has two different run modes:
+PIGS has a few different run modes:

 1. Batch generation (`PIGS-batch`)
 2. One-at-a-time generation (`PIGS-debug`)
+3. Microservice

 ### PIGS-batch
 `PIGS-batch` will automatically generate a number of images in a